akahu-io/akahu-sdk-js/README.md

 // Replace appToken with your App Token const appToken = 'app_token_...';

 // Replace with an OAuth user access token.
-See not above for details. const userToken = 'user_token_...';
+See note below for details. const userToken = 'user_token_...';

 // Create an instance of the AkahuClient and fetch some information